Cracking isotropic and anisotropic relativistic spheres: The effects of local density perturbations

+\item if these last three terms are negative but not big enough to counterbalance the first three, the configuration does not exhibit any cracking and will be stable under this type of density perturbations;

 \item the contribution of the first four terms were considered in \cite{AbreuHernandezNunez2007b} for constant density perturbations.
-In the present work the last two terms emerge as a consequence of a variable density perturbation affecting both the pressure gradient and the mass function;
+In the present work the last two terms emerge as a consequence of a variable density perturbation affecting both the pressure gradient and the mass function, and this is evident;

-\item if the last three terms are negative but not big enough to counterbalance the first three, the configuration will not exhibit any cracking and will be stable under this type of density perturbations;